 Snowmobile Guides and Rentals: Just like fishing guides, these three businesses will take care of everything for your snowmobile expedition.
 There’s Decker Sno-Venture Tours, Have Sled Will Travel, and Eagle River Touring Company.
 You can rent snowmobiles from The Toy Shop, Boat S’Port Marine, Track Side, and Watercraft Sales.

 Where to Eat: A stop at Pitlik’s Sand Beach Resort is almost required.
 The extensive menu, with traditional favorites like meatloaf and Friday Night “shore lunch,” also includes a selection of bison entrées.
-There’s also Lumpy’s Bar and Grill where a full panini menu includes a prime rib version.
+There’s also Lumpy’s Bar and Grill where a full menu includes a panini of the day choice.
 Be sure to fuel yourself up before heading out again on the snowmobile trails.

 Where to Sleep: The Chanticleer Inn, where the history dates back to 1922, provides villas, each with a view of Dollar Lake, fireplaces and full kitchens.
 The lodge homes at Wild Eagle Lodge also feature stone fireplaces.
 Or you can reserve a cabin at Eagle Waters Resort, where you can choose from units with wood-burning fireplaces or wood-burning stoves.
 Wisconsin’s snowmobile trails provide all the comforts of home along the way.